Beaufort Medical Malpractice Lawyer

 In general, the question to be answered is whether another medical provider in the same situation would have acted as the provider under examination did.
 If the answer is that the provider under scrutiny acted improperly, the question then becomes whether the medical error or omission caused the patient to suffer a worse condition or decline in health.

-These standards are properly applied to all levels of practitioner in health care or medical services, including but not limited to:
+These standards are properly applied to all levels of practitioners in health care or medical services, including but not limited to:

 - Physician assistants